-The Thesis Semester Tuition Fee for Unit VI is \$750.00, which should be paid by January 10 of the year in question.
-The fee for an extension is \$500.00.
+The Thesis Semester Tuition Fee for Unit VI is \$765.00, which should be paid by January 10 of the year in question.
+The fee for an extension is \$500.00 per additional year.
 The Thesis Submission Fee is \$150.00.
 All fees are payable to Antiochian House of Studies.
 Checks are mailed to:

-- TO PAY BY CHECK: Make checks payable to: Antiochian House of Studies Mail to: Anna Nasser (anna.nasser@tahos.org), AHOS Bursar, St. Luke Antiochian Orthodox Church, 13261 Dunklee Avenue, Garden Grove, CA 92840. - TO PAY BY CREDIT CARD: Use the "Make a Payment" button in your Populi account.
+- TO PAY BY CHECK: Make checks payable to: Antiochian House of Studies Mail to: Anna Nasser (anna.nasser@ahos.edu) AHOS Bursar, St. Luke Antiochian Orthodox Church, 13261 Dunklee Avenue, Garden Grove, CA 92840. - TO PAY BY CREDIT CARD or ACH/Debit: Use the "Make a Payment" button in your Populi account.
 Please note that a 3% convenience fee is applied to credit card payments.